-Exp.
-1 was conducted in an empty, quiet rectangular reverberant room.
+Experiment 1 was conducted in an empty, quiet rectangular reverberant room.
 The reverberation times in octave bands centered at 500, 1000, 2000, and 4000 Hz were 613, 508, 512, and 478 ms, respectively.
 The background noise level was 39 dBA.
-Exp.
-2 was conducted in an anechoic room.
+Experiment 2 was conducted in an anechoic room.
 Nine loudspeakers (Bose Acoustimass, Bose, Framingham, MA) were positioned on an arc with diameter of 1.2 m spanning 90°.
 The listener was seated approximately in the center of either room with his/her head held stable by a headrest.
-He/she sat in the center of the arc and faced either the leftmost loudspeaker (so that the targets occurred on his/her right, see Fig. 1A) or the right-most loudspeaker (setup mirror-flipped compared to Fig. 1A).
-In the following, 0° azimuth always represents the location directly ahead of the listener, and 90° is the location of the left- or right-most speaker (depending on the listener orientation).
+He/she sat in the center of the arc and faced either the left-most loudspeaker [so that the targets occurred on his/her right; see Fig. 1(A)] or the rightmost loudspeaker [setup mirror-flipped compared to Fig. 1(A)].
+In the following, 0° azimuth always represents the JASA location directly ahead of the listener, and 90° is the location of the left- or right-most speaker (depending on the listener orientation).
 Digital stimuli were generated by a TDT System 3 audio interface and passed through power amplifiers (Crown D-75A, Crown Audio, Elkhart, IN) to the loudspeakers.
-The listeners kept their eyes closed during experimental runs and held a pointer in one hand for indicating the perceived direction of each target.
-A Polhemus FastTrak electromagnetic tracker was used to measure the location of the listener's head and the listener's responses (for details, see Kopčo et al., 2007).
+The listeners kept their eyes closed during experimental runs and held a pointer in one hand to indicate the perceived direction of each target.
+A Polhemus FasTrak (Colchester, VT) electromagnetic tracker was used to measure the location of the listener's head and the listener's responses (for details, see Kopčo et al., 2007).